 Our R&D expenses were \$55.0 and \$22.3 in the first quarter of 2007 and 2006, respectively, representing a year-over-year increase of 146%.
 The increase in R&D expenses in 2007 consisted primarily of increased salaries and benefits of \$14.6, resulting from additional resources to support new product development.
 Software capitalization decreased from \$17.7 in 2006 to \$7.6 in 2007.
 In 2006, we reached technological feasibility on our current VMware Infrastructure server product and capitalized the costs to develop that product.
 By contrast, in 2007, we have not reached technological feasibility on a product of similar magnitude.
 As a percentage of revenues, R&D expenses were 21.2% in 2007 and 17.3% in 2006.
 The increase in R&D expense as a percentage of revenues in 2007 compared to 2006 was primarily attributable to less software costs being capitalized.
 In future periods, our research and development expenses will be adversely affected as a result of the Offer and the issuance of additional equity grants.
-The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the Offer, the IPO Price and EMC's two-day weighted average trading price prior to the consummation of the IPO.
+The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the Offer, the initial public offering price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of the initial public offering of our Class A common stock.
 Additionally, the amount of equity-based compensation that may be capitalized will also affect the future expense.
 See "VMware Management's Discussion and Analysis of Financial Condition and Results of Operations-Equity-based Compensation."